+LC003366

 EXPLANATION

 BY THE LEGISLATIVE COUNCIL

 OF

 AN ACT

-RELATING TO STATE AFFAIRS AND GOVERNMENT -- DEPARTMENT OF CHILDREN, YOUTH AND FAMILIES--FOSTER PARENTS' BILL OF RIGHTS l This act would require, beginning in January 2024, and completed annually by December 2 31 of each year thereafter, the department would prepare a summary report of all findings 3 documenting all reports of suspected and/or verified violations of this chapter and would make the 1 report public on its website and make it available to all members of the general assembly.
-5 This act would take effect upon passage. ====== LC002356
+RELATING TO STATE AFFAIRS AND GOVERNMENT -- DEPARTMENT OF CHILDREN, YOUTH AND FAMILIES -- FOSTER PARENTS' BILL OF RIGHTS

+1 This act would require, beginning in January 2025, and annually thereafter, that DCYF 2 prepare a summary report of all findings documenting all reports of suspected and/or verified 3 violations of this chapter and would make the report public on its website and make it available to 4 all members of the general assembly.
+It would also require that any complaints, calls or inquiries 5 regarding the grievance process be directed to the office of the child advocate.
+6 This act would take effect upon passage.

+LC003366